-7. Staff Costs
+a.
+Staff Costs

 All staff in the Syndicate are employed by Barbican Holdings (UK) Limited, the immediate parent company of the Agency.
-The cost of these staff is borne by Barbican Syndicate 1955.
+The cost of these staff is borne by Syndicate 1955, with no amounts recharged directly to the Syndicate.

-8. Remuneration of the Directors of Barbican Managing Agency Limited
+b.
+Remuneration of the Directors of Barbican Managing Agency Limited

-The Syndicate was not recharged any expenses relating to the remuneration of the Directors of the Managing Agency.
+The Syndicate was not recharged any amounts relating to the remuneration of the Directors of the Agency.